RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/au/au-6.9.md

 ## Control Statement

+The organization correlates information from nontechnical sources with audit information to enhance organization-wide situational awareness.

+## Control Objective

-Correlate information from nontechnical sources with audit record information to enhance organization-wide situational awareness.
+Determine if the organization correlates information from nontechnical sources with audit information to enhance organization-wide situational awareness.

 ## Control guidance

-Nontechnical sources include records that document organizational policy violations related to harassment incidents and the improper use of information assets.
-Such information can lead to a directed analytical effort to detect potential malicious insider activity.
-Organizations limit access to information that is available from nontechnical sources due to its sensitive nature.
-Limited access minimizes the potential for inadvertent release of privacy-related information to individuals who do not have a need to know.
-The correlation of information from nontechnical sources with audit record information generally occurs only when individuals are suspected of being involved in an incident.
+Nontechnical sources include, for example, human resources records documenting organizational policy violations (e.g., sexual harassment incidents, improper use of organizational information assets).
+Such information can lead organizations to a more directed analytical effort to detect potential malicious insider activity.
+Due to the sensitive nature of the information available from nontechnical sources, organizations limit access to such information to minimize the potential for the inadvertent release of privacy-related information to individuals that do not have a need to know.
+Thus, correlation of information from nontechnical sources with audit information generally occurs only when individuals are suspected of being involved in a security incident.
 Organizations obtain legal advice prior to initiating such actions.

-## Control assessment-objective

-information from non-technical sources is correlated with audit record information to enhance organization-wide situational awareness.